ilorwork/AutomationWithPlaywright/Readme.md

 As the name suggests this project is an example automation project using Playwright and TypeScript.

+This project is trying to cover variuse test cases examples that achivable with Playwright.

 ## How to use this project:

 There are two ways to use this project: